graphql/graphql-spec/spec/Section 5 -- Validation.md

 because
-{$atOtherHomes} is only referenced in a fragment that defines it as a locally scoped argument, the operation defined {$atOtherHomes}
+{$atOtherHomes} is only referenced in a fragment that defines it as a locally scoped argument, the operation-defined {$atOtherHomes}
 variable is never used.

 All operations in a document must use all of their variables.